Homemade Pizza Dough Recipe for Beginners

 FAQ: How Can I Make The Dough Ahead of Time?

-Prepare the dough through step 3 below, but allow the dough to rise for 8-12 hours in the refrigerator.
+Prepare the dough through step 3 above, but allow the dough to rise for 8-12 hours in the refrigerator.
 (If it needs to be in the refrigerator for longer, use cooler water in the dough which will slow the dough’s rise and allow for more time.)
 As a bonus, the slow rise gives the pizza dough wonderful flavor!
-When ready, continue with step 5 in the recipe below (the shaping step).
+When ready, continue with step 5 in the recipe above (the shaping step).
 If the dough didn’t quite double in size when rising, let it sit at room temperature for 30-45 minutes before shaping.

 FAQ: How Do I Freeze Homemade Pizza Dough?